-- Submission of experience form/resume and one of the following: personal statement OR interview OR letter of recommendation. - High school or College Biology and Algebra with a minimum "C" earned grade. - Anatomy and Physiology I with Lab with a minimum grade of "C" is required prior to the first semester's Practical Nursing course work. - Current and transfer students must have a minimum 2.5 college-level Cumulative Grade Point Average (CGPA) is the benchmark with minimum grades of "C" in all courses.

-- 5. Cardiopulmonary Resuscitation (CPR) certification completed through the American Heart Association or a provider who meets the ILCOR standards is accepted.
-Courses must be hybrid (online didactic coursework with hands-on skill competency) OR traditional classroom base models for the full training.
+- 1. Submission of experience form/resume and one of the following: - a.
+Personal statement - b.
+Interview - c.
+Letter of recommendation - 2.
+High School Diploma (minimum 75% average) or GED Diploma with a minimum score of 2500 - 3.
+Successful placement on the HESI A2 entrance exam. - 4.
+High school or college Biology with a minimum earned grade of "C" - 5.
+A minimum grade of "C" in Arithmetic or equivalent coursework. - 6.
+Students must successfully complete Anatomy and Physiology I and lecture and lab with a minimum grade of "C" prior to the first semester of the nursing program. - Current and transfer students must have a minimum 2.5 college-level Cumulative Grade Point Average with minimum grades of "C" in all pre-requisite courses. - Cardiopulmonary Resuscitation (CPR) certification completed through the American Heart Association or a provider who meets the ILCOR standards is accepted.
+The CPR course may be hybrid (online lecture with in-person hands-on skill demonstration or face-to-face training.
 Online only CPR courses are not accepted.

-CPR cards must be turned into the Nursing Clinical Coordinator by the first day of the semester in order participate in mandatory clinical rotations. - Immunizations records as required for the clinical site.
-Annual physical exam and proof of immunizations: Influenza, PPD (annually), TDAP, MMR, Meningitis Varicella, HepB and any other immunizations required for the clinical site two weeks before classes begin. - Applicants who do not meet any waiver criteria must successfully complete the Next-Generation ACCUPLACER Arithmetic placement test.
+CPR cards must be submitted to the Wellness Center two weeks prior to the start of the semester.

+Annual physical exam and proof of immunizations: Influenza, PPD (annually), TDAP, MMR, Meningitis Varicella, HepB, COVID-19 and any other immunizations required for the clinical site two weeks prior to the start of the semester.